 Newspapers and magazines

-The most widely read daily newspaper, Jutarnji List, is breezy and populist, but contains decent cultural content in the weekend editions.
+The most widely read daily newspapers, Jutarnji List, and Večernji List, are breezy and populist, but contain decent cultural content in the weekend editions.
 The most influential of the weeklies is Globus, a glossy news magazine that reflects the broadly pro-liberal attitudes of Zagreb’s emerging middle class.

 An increasing range of foreign-language newspapers is available from news kiosks in Zagreb and on the coast.
 Many of the best-known English, German and Italian dailies are on sale within 24 hours of publication, and are usually two or three times more expensive than in their home countries.
 International fashion, lifestyle and computer magazines are fairly ubiquitous.